Difference of convex algorithms for bilevel programs with applications in hyperparameter selection: Introduction

 \item We propose two new algorithms for solving DC program.
 These algorithms have modified the classical DCA in two ways.
-First, we add an proximal term in each convex subproblem so the the objective function is strongly convex and at each iteration point, only an approximate solution for the convex subproblem is solved.
+First, we add a proximal term in each convex subproblem so the the objective function is strongly convex and at each iterate point, only an approximate solution for the convex subproblem is solved.
 Second, our penalty parameter update is simplier. \item We have laid down all theoretical foundations from convex analysis that are required for our algorithms to work.
 In particular we have demonstrated that under the minimal assumptions that we specify for problem (DCBP), the value function is convex and locally Lipschitz on set $X$ automatically. \item Using the two new algorithms for solving DC program, we propose two corresponding algorithms to solve problem (DCBP).
 Our algorithms hold under very mild and natural assumptions.
 In particular we allow all defining functions to be nonsmooth and we do not require any constraint qualification to hold for the lower level program.
-The main assumptions we need are only the partial derivative formula (\ref{partialdnew1}) which holds under many practical situations (see Proposition \ref{partiald} for sufficient conditions) and the existence of an KKT multiplier for the lower level program under each iteration. \item Taking advantage of large scale convex programming, our algorithm can handle high dimensional hyperparameter selection problems.
-To test effectiveness of our algorithm, we have tested it in the bilevel model for SV classification (\ref{bilevel_svm}).
+The main assumptions we need are only the partial derivative formula (\ref{partialdnew1}) which holds under many practical situations (see Proposition \ref{partiald} for sufficient conditions) and the existence of a KKT multiplier for the lower level program under each iteration. \item Taking advantage of large scale convex programming, our algorithm can handle high dimensional hyperparameter selection problems.
+To test effectiveness of our algorithm, we have tested it in {the SV bilevel model selection (SVBP)}.
 Our results compare favourably with the MPEC approach \cite{Kunapuli,kunapuli2008classification,kunapuli2008bilevel}.

 \end{itemize} This paper is organized as follows.
-In Section 2 we give preliminaries from convex analysis.
-We propose two modified DCA and study their convergence for a class of general DC program in Section 3.
-In Section 4, we derive explicit conditions for the bilevel program under which the algorithms introduced in Section 3 can be applied.
-Numerical experiments on the bilevel model for SV classification is conducted on Section 5.
-Section 6 concludes the paper.
+In Section 2 we propose two modified DCAs and study their convergence to stationary points for a class of general DC programs.
+In Section 3, we derive explicit conditions for the bilevel program under which the algorithms introduced in Section 3 can be applied.
+Numerical experiments on the SV bilevel model selection is conducted on Section 4.
+Section 5 concludes the paper.